Last Updated: 5/12/23 | May 12th, 2023

 14. See City Hall

 Oslo’s City Hall is open to the public and free to enter.
 While it might not sound like an interesting sight, the tours are actually quite informative.
-There are about 20 murals and works of art inside the building, covering everything from traditional Norwegian life to the Nazi occupation (which last from 1940-1945).
+There are about 20 murals and works of art inside the building, covering everything from traditional Norwegian life to the Nazi occupation (which lasted from 1940-1945).
 You can also learn about the history of the Nobel Peace Prize, which is awarded here annually (the other Nobel Prizes are awarded in Stockholm).

 15. Explore Akershus Castle